What are the roles and responsibilities PI, dean, and department have toward externally sponsored projects?

 On federally sponsored projects, the salaries of administrative and clerical staff should normally be treated as F&A costs according to OMB Uniform Guidance.
 Direct charging of these costs may be appropriate where a major project explicitly budgets for administrative or clerical services, and individuals can be specifically identified with the project or activity with a high degree of accuracy (OMB Uniform Guidance section §200.413(c).

-Exceptional cases that meet the criteria for direct charging should be identified during the proposal process and CAS Form A must be included in the proposal file.
+Exceptional cases that meet the criteria for direct charging should be identified during the proposal process and the Cost Exemption Request Form must be included in the proposal file.

 Administrative salaries can be charged to a non-federal sponsored project if approved by the sponsor.
 Uniformed Guidance does not apply to non-federal sponsored projects.